 The world-class restaurants, fabulous shopping, and endless water sports and activities like boating and kayaking make it perfect for families.
 Its close proximity to the Florida Everglades makes it a premier year-round location for outdoor and nature lovers too.

 There are so many things to do in Naples Florida any time of year, though one of the favorite things for locals and visitors alike is also one of the simplest, and least expensive.
 Head to the famous Naples Pier for sunset, which is a daily cause for celebration.
 It’s the perfect laidback island vibe in the continental USA!

 There are seven different species of sea turtles and five of them can be found off the coasts of Florida, with three of them regularly nesting on the beaches of Florida.
-If it’s your life goal to see baby sea turtles hatch, make your way to Ft.
-Lauderdale in Florida and take a tour with Sea Turtle Oversight Protection.
+If it’s your life goal to see baby sea turtles hatch, make your way to Fort Lauderdale in Florida and take a tour with Sea Turtle Oversight Protection.

-Not only is this experience life-changing and possibly tear-inducing, but it’s for good and much-needed cause.
+Not only is this experience life-changing and possibly tear-inducing, but it’s for a good and much-needed cause.
 All sea turtles are considered endangered and it is estimated that only 1 in 1,000 babies reach adulthood.
-There are a lot of natural predators, but even more manmade threats including bright lights near the beaches and plastic pollution in the oceans.
+There are a lot of natural predators, but even more manmade threats, including bright lights near the beaches and plastic pollution in the oceans.

-Taking a tour will not only change the way you think and act but will give you the once in a lifetime opportunity to see baby sea turtles hatch.
+Taking a tour will not only change the way you think and act but will give you the once-in-a-lifetime opportunity to see baby sea turtles hatch.
 You may even see a mom laying her eggs if you’re lucky!

 36. Hit South Beach in Miami

 People from all over the world flock to Miami’s famous South Beach in search of sun, sand, and good times!
 Located on the southern tip of Miami Beach, South Beach is known for its wealthy, beautiful residents and its never-ending stream of visitors who come to lounge on the beach before getting wild in the evening.